i0n/jumpstart/README.md

 ## Getting Started
 There are a couple of ways to use jumpstart.

 If you have already created a template, you can create a new project with a single command from the terminal.
 e.g. **`jumpstart my_new_project_name`**

 If you haven't created any templates yet, or you want to change one of the configuration options (which I'll get to), just call **`jumpstart`** without any arguments.
+This will launch the jumpstart menu.

 ###Note on Patches/Pull Requests